The Infrared Universe: Horizon--Coupled Thermodynamics

 \subsection{Why Entropy Returns in the Infrared}

 The mesoscopic framework developed here posits that the dominant channel by which entropy is returned from horizons to the exterior sector is infrared and geometric rather than ultraviolet and particulate.
 That is, the entropy flow responsible for restoring stationarity appears primarily as long--wavelength curvature and graviton--like modes, not as a burst of high--energy quanta or an uncontrolled proliferation of cold photons.
-In this subsection we clarify why this must be the case once relativistic causality and the horizon--defined factorization of the exterior Hilbert space are taken seriously.
+In this subsection we clarify why this must be the case once relativistic causality and the horizon--defined algebraic split of the exterior observable algebra are taken seriously.

-The relevant causal partition is set by the \emph{cosmological horizon}.
-In an expanding FRW spacetime, baryon--carrying degrees of freedom are transported out of the causal wedge of late--time observers at a finite FRW time, even though no local microphysical process ``destroys'' the baryon along its worldline.
+The relevant operational partition is set by the \emph{cosmological horizon}.
+In an expanding FRW spacetime, baryon--carrying degrees of freedom are transported out of the accessibility wedge of late--time observers at a finite FRW time, even though no local microphysical process ``destroys'' the baryon along its worldline.
 From the standpoint of local quantum field theory, a proton that eventually crosses a black--hole horizon experiences nothing special at the crossing itself: in a freely falling frame the short--distance physics of QCD and the local Hilbert space factorization remain intact.
 Any description in which the proton is literally annihilated at the horizon is therefore unphysical.
 What changes is the causal accessibility of that proton to the exterior sector.

-From the exterior viewpoint, the loss of causal access produces a mesoscopic depletion of baryon number.
+From the exterior viewpoint, the loss of timelike accessibility produces a mesoscopic depletion of baryon number.
 The expectation value of the exterior baryon current obeys

 where $\Phi_B>0$ encodes the export of baryon number from the exterior Hilbert space and $\Gamma_B$ is the compensating source term required to maintain a stationary exterior density.
 At the level of the full Hilbert space no charge is lost, but for the reduced exterior state a ``hole'' opens in the baryon sector.
 As discussed in Section~\ref{subsec:entropy-baryon-creation}, this depletion drives a thermodynamically favored re--equilibration of the exterior medium.